walkermatt/aileenh.github.io/index.md

 ---

 # FOSS4GUK Workshop: Using Loader #
-This workshop is a simple introduction to using Loader to load OS MasterMap Topography Layer and other OS OpenData datasets into PostGIS.
+This workshop is a simple introduction to using Loader to load OS MasterMap Topography Layer and other OS OpenData(TM) datasets into PostGIS.

 # Useful Links #
 [Loader Repository](https://github.com/AstunTechnology/Loader)